 Hamilton County Developmental Disabilities Services is governed by a Board of Directors, which includes seven members of the community and the agency’s Superintendent.

-Two of the board members appointed by the Board of County Commissioners must be immediate family members of individuals served by the agency, one with a family member eligible for adult services, and one with a family member eligible for children's services.
+The Hamilton County Board of County Commissioners appoints five members, and the senior probate court judge appoints the two others.
+Two of the board members appointed by the commissioners must be immediate family members of individuals served by the agency, one with a family member eligible for adult services, and one with a family member eligible for children's services.
 One of the members appointed by the senior probate judge must be an immediate family member of an individual eligible for residential services or supported living.

 Nestor Melnyk, President

-Andy Magenheim, Vice President
+Andrew Magenheim, Vice President

-Stephen J. Jones is a Senior Vice President and Commercial Banker with KeyBank.
-He holds a BS in Business Administration from Miami University and an MBA from the University of Cincinnati.
+Stephen J. Jones was appointed to the Board in 2017 by the Hamilton County Commissioners.
+He is a Senior Vice President and Commercial Banker with KeyBank.
+He holds a bachelor’s degree in Business Administration from Miami University and an MBA from the University of Cincinnati.
 Steve is a lifelong resident of Cincinnati and currently resides in Anderson Township with his wife and twin sons, one of which has Down syndrome.

 Deana Taylor was appointed to the Board in 2018 by the Hamilton County Commissioners.
 She is vice president of human resources at 3CDC.
 Taylor earned her undergraduate and master’s degrees from the University of Cincinnati and her Juris doctorate from Chase College of Law.
 Previously, she has served in various roles at Envision, Lighthouse Youth Services, and Hamilton County Jobs and Family Services.